vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/20.appendix.md/keywords-and-reserved-words.md

 # Keywords and Reserved Words

 Keywords have significance in nGQL.
-Certain keywords are reserved and require special treatment for using as identifiers.
+Certain keywords are reserved and require special treatment for use as identifiers.

 Non-reserved keywords are permitted as identifiers without quoting.
 Non-reserved keywords are case-insensitive.
 To use reserved keywords as identifiers, quote them with back quotes such as \`AND\`.